clemsonciti/python-installation-on-palmetto/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Managing Python Installations on the Palmetto Cluster
+# Installing Python and Python packages on Palmetto Cluster

 This article is for anyone using Python and Python packages on the Palmetto cluster.